ProstateBRP/NeedleTracking/README.md

 Testing with Simulator
 ======================

-You can test the MRTracking module using [Tracking Simulator](https://github.com/tokjun/MRCatheterTrackingSim) with the following steps.
+You can test the NeedleTracking module using [Tracking Simulator](https://github.com/ProstateBRP/MRCatheterTrackingSim) with the following steps.
 We assume that both simulator and 3D Slicer are running on the same computer.

 Setting Up 3D Slicer
 --------------------
 - Open 3D Slicer
-- Choose "IGT" -> "MRTracking" under the modules menu.
+- Choose "IGT" -> "NeedleTracking" under the modules menu.
 - Click the "Connector" pull-down menu and choose "Create new IGTLConnector"
 - Make sure to specify "18944" (default) for the Port.
 - Click the "Active" check box.